 As is customary in the property industry in China, we provide guarantees to commercial banks in respect of the mortgage loans they extend to our customers prior to the issuance of their property ownership certificates.
 These guarantees remain outstanding until the completion of the registration of the mortgage with the relevant mortgage registration authorities.
-In most cases, guarantees for mortgages on residential properties are discharged when we submit the individual property ownership certificates of other interests in the property to the mortgagee bank.
+In most cases, guarantees for mortgages on residential properties are discharged when we submit the individual property ownership certificates and certificates of other interests in the property to the mortgage bank.
 In our experience, the application for and issuance of the individual property ownership certificates typically takes six to twelve months, so the guarantee periods typically last for up to six to twelve months after we deliver the related property.

-As of December 31, 2010, 2011 and 2012, we guaranteed mortgage loans in the aggregate outstanding amount of US\$666.4 million, US\$709.5 million and US\$951.1 million, respectively.
+As of December 31, 2012 and 2013, we guaranteed mortgage loans in the aggregate outstanding amount of US\$951.1 million and US\$1,137.9 million, respectively.